History of the Washington Commanders: First years in D.C. (1937–1945)

-After the disappointing 1936 NFL title game, George Preston Marshall had the team moved to his home in Washington, D.C. on February 13, 1937, retaining the name "Redskins" although it was now out of context.
+After the disappointing 1936 NFL title game, George Preston Marshall had the team moved to his home in Washington, D.C., on February 13, 1937, retaining the name "Redskins" although it was now out of context.
 They then shared Griffith Stadium with the Washington Senators baseball team.

 Marshall sought to incorporate many elements of the college football atmosphere into Redskins games.
 At the time, the college game was far more popular than the NFL, which was still shaking off its barnstorming roots.
 On August 9, 1937, the Redskins marching band was founded.
 The all-volunteer ensemble formed when Marshall brought the Redskins to Washington, with the goal of entertaining fans from the moment they walked into the stadium until the time they left it.
 The Redskins are now one of only two teams in the NFL with an official marching band.
 The other is the Baltimore Ravens.
 The Redskins were also one of the first teams to have a fight song, "Hail to the Redskins", which made its debut on August 17, 1938, as the official fight song of the Redskins.
 The song was composed by band leader Barnee Breeskin and the lyrics were written by actress Corinne Griffith, the wife of Marshall.

 1937

-The Redskins played their first game and had their first victory in Washington, D.C. on September 16, 1937, against the Giants.
+The Redskins played their first game and had their first victory in Washington, D.C., on September 16, 1937, against the Giants.
 The Thursday night game drew nearly 25,000 fans to Griffith Stadium and culminated with Riley Smith scoring on a 60 yd interception return, making the final score 13–3.

 On December 5, 1937, the Redskins earned their first division title in Washington by beating the Giants 49–14, including two touchdown runs by Cliff Battles for 75 and 76 yd, for the Eastern Championship.
 The team then proceeded to win their first league championship, the 1937 NFL Championship Game, on December 12, 1937, against the Chicago Bears, their first season in D.C.

 1938

-The 1938 season started with the 1938 NFL Draft and the selection of Andy Farkas.
+The 1938 season started with the 1938 NFL draft and the selection of Andy Farkas.
 The Redskins then went 6–3–2, which was good enough for second place in the division.

 1939

 On October 15, 1939, the Redskins achieved an NFL first when Frank Filchock threw the first 99 yd touchdown pass in NFL history, to Andy Farkas, in a game against his old team, the Pirates.
-This set a record for longest play from scrimmage, a record that can only be tied, not broken.
+This set a record for the longest play from scrimmage, a record that can only be tied, not broken.